 As experienced Northern Beaches and North Shore Painters, we recommend cleaning the exterior of your home from top to bottom.
 This ensures that you don’t accidentally relocate the ash to an already cleaned surface.

 Starting with your roof, gently use a broom to sweep any ash and soot into a pile.
 Place the pile into a bag and throw it out in your council rubbish bin.
 When placing ash in your regular trash, ensure that none of it is smoking as you don’t want to start a fire.

 If you notice some ash particles or residue on the roof, use a wet mop or thick sponge to wash the ash away.

 Use a small dustpan brush to remove the ash from your gutters and scoop it out into a bag as well.
 As with the roof, you can use a wet sponge or rag to wipe away any remaining ash.

 Use a garden hose to wash down the exterior walls and window of your home, ensuring you wash onto your lawn and garden rather than down stormwater drains.

 Deck, patio and driveway

-As per the roof, gently use a broom to sweep ash and debris into a pile, place into a bag and throw out in your council bin.
+As per the roof, gently use a broom to sweep ash and debris into a pile, place it into a bag and throw it out in your council bin.
 You can then use a wet mop to finish off.

 Get in touch

-Cleaning your home from ash can be a time-consuming job however, it is worth the guarantee that you and your family will be free from any nasties.
+Cleaning your home from ash can be a time-consuming job; however, it is worth the guarantee that you and your family will be free from any nasties.
 It will also give your house a nice fresh feel after being covered in ash.
 Should you wish to repaint your home after this period, feel free to get in touch for an obligation free quotation.